Airbnb in the Liberties near Temple Bar and Guinness Storehouse

 Best Dublin Airbnbs

-1. The contemporary city studio in the Docklands
+1. Dog-friendly Airbnb for two in the Docklands

 Located in Dublin's up-and-coming area of the Docklands, this Airbnb studio is part of the recent development, Beckett Locke.
 It's giving co-living energy with a sense of play – you'll find co-working spaces and a lounge bar on the ground floor.
 Inside your fully equipped studio, you've got a kitchen, living space and open plan bedroom – complete with a wardrobe, marble countertops, an uber-modern bathroom and rainfall shower, as well as sweeping views of the docks.
 This is the digital nomad's dream in the heart of Dublin.